beltram/istio-dev-portal-demo/slides/archi/auth.md

 ## Authentication

-* create users by UI or CRD
+* create users by admin UI or CRs
 * aggregate users into groups
 * allow users or groups to products or portals